-Cloud services are a dime and a dozen, and Google isn’t the only offering oodles of storage.
-In fact, Microsoft’s OneDrive is a very competent alternative.
-In case you are subscribing to Office 365, the company tosses in 1TB of online storage for free.
+Cloud services are a dime and a dozen, and Google isn’t the only one offering oodles of storage.
+Microsoft’s OneDrive is a very competent alternative.
+If you subscribe to Office 365, the company tosses in 1TB of online storage.

 Backing up to your computer

 Yes, the Android File Transfer app is quite clunky and doesn’t always do the job.
-If manually copying over files is your preferred option, it might be a good idea to invest in a better app.
+If manually copying over files is your preferred option, investing in a better app might be a good idea.
 Commander One is an excellent app that lets you do just that.
-Android Authority’s Oliver Cragg gives us all the information on the best way to transfer files between an Android phone and Mac.
+Android Authority’s Palash Volvoikar gives us all the information on the best way to transfer files between Android phones and Macs.

 Wireless sync with Syncthing